LabKey/labkey-ui-components/README.md

 To create a new package:

 * Create a new directory in the `glass-components/packages` directory.
+* Edit the root-level `package.json` and add the new directory to the `workspaces` array.
 * Copy the `package-scripts.js` file from an existing package to the new directory.
 * Copy and modify (or create) the `package.json`, `rollup.config.js`, and `tsconfig.json` files in your new package directory.
 * Place source code in a `src` subdirectory.